What does a product label have to meet to be accepted as a trademark specimen?

 Co-founder of Trama

-• The label must prominently include the mark so that consumers can associate the mark with the product.
+• The mark must be prominently displayed on them so that consumers can associate it with the product.

 Related articles